ArunMitra/Wholesale-Tea-Price-Prediction/README.md

     However, this gave poor results: AIC = 2090.626

+    NOTE: A nonseasonal ARIMA model is classified as an "ARIMA(p,d,q)" model, where: p is the number of autoregressive terms, d is the number of nonseasonal differences needed for stationarity, and. q is the number of lagged forecast errors in the prediction equation.

     Tried other p, d, q values as follows:
     - 'AR': 2, 'MA': 0,
     - 'AR': 2, 'MA': 1,